 Personalized engagement is the key to customer satisfaction and loyalty in the age of digital transformation.
 Enterprises like Amazon, Facebook, and Netflix have shown the world what can be achieved with intuitive content and communication that fits each customer’s habits, moods, and preferences at any point in their journey.

 But many Fortune 500 enterprises today face challenges in achieving those levels of proactive and personalized engagement.
-Blocking their way are typically four obstacles: lack of interconnected data, decision siloes, lack of insight agility, and lack of orchestration.
+Blocking their way are typically four obstacles:

 Let’s start with interconnected data and emotional insight.
 Most major enterprises have grown to include several lines of business, each with its own set of customer data.
 For example, a bank has separate departments to manage credit cards, debit cards, auto loans, mortgages, digital experience, etc. Together, that data could provide a comprehensive view of the customer.
 Instead, it often sits in silos around the enterprise.
 In addition, traditional data models don’t capture dynamic influences – the context, emotions, preferences, and bias that drive customer decisions – so even connected data often provides an incomplete picture.